 Health Benefits of Broccoli Sprouts

 A study published in 2011 in The American Journal of Clinical Nutrition found that persons found that eating fruits and vegetables is inversely related to the risk of all no accidental mortality.
 In short, eating more fruits and more veggies equals a longer life.
 Even more, interesting was that the researchers found that those who consumed cruciferous veggies including broccoli, cabbage, cauliflower, rutabaga, turnip, kale Bok Choy, arugula, watercress, Brussels sprouts, and radishes, they found all-cause mortality risk to be slashed even more – almost 22%.
 Clearly, cruciferous vegetables should be on your radar on a daily basis!

 Broccoli sprouts are not the same as mature broccoli

 It is important to make the distinction between sprouts and adult broccoli.
-While the baby sprouts don’t contain the same amount of vitamins K and C, they are loaded with sulfur-containing compounds (glucosinolates).
-Brassica vegetables, including broccoli sprouts, also contain the enzyme (myrosinase) that works with gut bacteria to break down the sulfur compounds into a form that is useable form including isothiocyanates.
+While the baby sprouts don’t contain the same amount of vitamin C and K and other nutrients, they are loaded with sulfur-containing compounds (glucosinolates).
+Brassica vegetables, including broccoli sprouts, also contain the enzyme (myrosinase) that works with gut bacteria to break down the sulfur compounds into a useable form, including isothiocyanates.

 Like the sweet harmony of an orchestra, isothiocyanates trigger other enzymes that are responsible for transforming or removing compounds that cause disease from the body.
 This, say some, turns on the body’s natural disease-fighting power.